DAT200 Applied Machine Learning

 - strategies for model validation and parameter optimisation

 The course will give an introduction to the basic theoretical properties of the methods, but has main focus on applied modelling using real data.
+The students will learn to build effective and accurate models that, depending on the application, can contribute to several of UN's sustainability goals, among others 3, 11, 12, 14, 15.

 Skills and insight into basic techniques for machine learning.
 Basic understanding of various models' mathematical properties and operations.
 The student will learn to master analysis methods suited for 1) Explorative data analysis (diagnose and visualisation), 2) Pre-processing of data from various sources, 3) Modelling and prediction med continuous and categorical responses (regression and classification) and validation of predictive models.